 2022 CEO Workforce Sustainability: How to improve remote hires, mental health, retention, trust and value

-Since 2021, SME CEOs have worked out many Post-COVID-related hybrid workforce challenges through reshaped Corporate and HR Playbooks.
-However, a growing body of workforce research indicates rapid corporate challenges surfacing.
+Since 2021, SME CEOs have worked out many Post-COVID-related hybrid workforces challenges through reshaped Corporate and HR Playbooks.
+However, a growing body of workforce research indicates rapid corporate challenges are surfacing.
 There are missed opportunities to address unintentional knowledge worker turnover and SME market competitiveness.

 “Employee engagement and well-being remain very low, and it’s holding back enormous growth potential,” – Gallup Global Poll – State of the Global Workplace: 2022 Report.